+- The Computer

 - The Internet

 - The Web

-- About the course
+- The Course

 A COMPUTER WANTED.

 WASHINGTON, May 1.-A civil service examination will be held May 18 in Washington, and, 1f necessary, in other eities, to secure eligibles for the position of computer in the Nautical Almanac Office, where two vacancies exist-one at \$1,000, the other at \$1,400.